 Once A Contender, Angela Merkel's Main Rival Stumbles As Election Approaches

-The friendly looking musicians on stage attempt to rouse some enthusiasm from those waiting to hear Martin Schulz — the main challenger to German Chancellor Angela Merkel in the Sept.
-24 elections — speak at a campaign rally.
+The friendly-looking musicians on stage attempt to rouse some enthusiasm from those waiting to hear Martin Schulz — the main challenger to German Chancellor Angela Merkel in Sunday's elections — speak at a campaign rally.

-Some among the throng are trying to escape after taking a wrong turn on their way to a Prussian palace or museum, like 64-year-old Anton Warzecher, who says he's already made up his mind and does not need to hear another pitch from Schulz.
+Some among the throng are trying to escape after taking a wrong turn on their way to a Prussian palace or museum, like 64-year-old Anton Warzecher, who says he has already made up his mind and does not need to hear another pitch from Schulz.

 "I'm not convinced by Martin Schulz; he's not a plausible candidate," Warzecher says.
 "I simply don't trust his ability to deal with all the tensions in the world right now.
 Only Angela Merkel can do that job."